Debiased regression adjustment in completely randomized experiments with moderately high-dimensional covariates: Numerical analysis

 Finally, by checking the figures of both types of residual, we can conclude that when the signal is weak ($\gamma = 0.5$) and the dimension is high, no method can guarantee improvement.
-But even in the least favorable case, the relative RMSE of $\hat{\tau}_\hd$ is just slightly above $1$.
-In other words, $\hat{\tau}_\hd$ never does significant harm to RMSE.
+But even in the least favorable case, the relative RMSE of $\htaudb$ is just slightly above $1$.
+In other words, $\htaudb$ never does significant harm to RMSE. {\rev Comparing the two estimators $\hat{\tau}_{\adj}$ and $\hat{\tau}_{\lin}$, both of which do not use any debiasing technique and differ only in whether using the within-group inverse covariance matrix in the estimation of $\hat{\bs{\beta}}_z$, $\hat{\tau}_{\adj}$ significantly outperforms $\hat{\tau}_{\lin}$ in terms of RMSE as $p$ increases.
+This indicates that, even without debiasing, using the full population covariance alone can significantly improve the estimator.
+This is in striking contrast to the intuitions in the low dimensional regime, in which the application of the within-group inverse convariance matrix is usually more advocated since it accounts for the imbalance between treatment and control groups to improve precision~\citep{ding2019decomposing} (see also~\citet{cochran1977sampling} for related discussion on the ratio estimator in survey sampling).}

-\paragraph*{Inference performance} \Cref{fig:cp} shows the empirical coverage probabilities of different methods under the worst-case residual and independent $t$ residual.
-Only the combination of $(\hat{\tau}_{\hd},\hat{\sigma}_{\hd,\cb})$ gives a valid empirical coverage in all cases.
-With worst-case residual, the other methods cannot guarantee a correct empirical coverage as $\alpha$ grows.
+\paragraph*{Inference performance} \Cref{fig:cp} shows the empirical coverage probabilities of different methods under the worst-case residual and independent $t$ residual. {\rev Only the combinations of $(\htaudb,\hat{\sigma}_{\hd,\cb}^2)$ gives a valid empirical coverage in all cases. $(\hat{\tau}_{\cf},\hat{\sigma}_{\cf,\textnormal{HC3}}^2)$ gives a valid empirical coverage when it is well defined, i,e, when $p < \min\{n_1, n_0\}$. } With worst-case residual, the other methods cannot guarantee a correct empirical coverage as $\alpha$ grows.